UCL-ARC/r-amr-epidemiology-ni/README.md

 [![01 Build and Deploy Site](https://github.com/UCL-ARC/r-amr-epidemiology/actions/workflows/sandpaper-main.yaml/badge.svg)](https://github.com/UCL-ARC/r-amr-epidemiology/actions/workflows/sandpaper-main.yaml)

+# Introduction to R, Databases and Reproducibility for AMR Epidemiologists

-# R for AMR Epidemiology adapted from R for Reproducible Scientific Analysis
+## Previously: R for AMR Epidemiology adapted from R for Reproducible Scientific Analysis

 This lesson was commisioned by the EPSRC Digital Health Hub for AMR, for delivery to the UK HSA w/c 16th September 2024.

+Materials were modified for redelivery in March 2025, including renaming of workshop.

 An introduction to R for non-programmers using the [Gapminder][gapminder] data.
 In addition, this lesson makes use of open data from the [Centre for Consumer Research Data](https://data.cdrc.ac.uk/)